yhejazi/info474/a2/README.md

 ![Proportion of McDonalds Items That Go Above Suggested Daily Intake (Cal, Salt, Fat)](imgs/Sheet9.png)

 I wanted to get a feel for the proportion of items that go above what you need in a day for certain nutrition types.
 It's concerning to see that items that make up one meal can go over the amount you need daily.
-Even though the proportion is small, there are many items that have a high percentage in many nutrient types.
+Even though the proportion is small, there are many items that have a high percentage in many nutrition types.

 ## Final